Christian Yelich Preview, Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

-- Among the qualifying hitters in baseball, he ranks 27th in batting average, 20th in on-base percentage, and 66th in slugging.
+- Yelich has an OPS of .807, fueled by an OBP of .364 to go with a slugging percentage of .442.
+All three of those stats rank first among Milwaukee hitters this season.

-- Yelich has driven home a run in 46 games this season (34.8%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on six occasions..
+- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks 22nd and he is 71st in slugging.

-- He has scored in 66 of 132 games this year, and more than once 25 times.
+- Yelich has had an RBI in 46 games this year (34.6%), including 17 multi-RBI outings (12.8%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.